Frequently Asked Questions

 What are your geographic parameters for grant applicants?

 The Olson Foundation funds projects in the Omaha, NE and Stanwood, WA areas.
-The Seattle surrounding areas served are Snohomish, Skagit and King county in order of focused importance.
 Interested organizations outside these counties must contact The Olson Foundation and get board approval before being considered.
 Please contact grants@olsonfoundation.org for more info.
 We have not set mileage boundaries from either city, however we would prefer that the site be close enough to visit in a one-day round trip.

 What is The Olson Foundation’s mission?

-The Olson Foundation’s mission is to develop relations with charitable organizations in Omaha, NE, Stanwood, WA and their surrounding communities by funding transformational, high-impact projects that serve local needs in education, family, health, enrichment and environment.
-We focus on underserved populations and innovative programs.
+Our mission is to develop relations with charitable organizations in Omaha, NE and Stanwood, WA including their surrounding communities that serve local needs in education, family, health, and environment.